 When it comes to deciding what your risk tolerance is and how you should allocate between stocks and bonds, there are rules of thumb that you can use.

-We love the wisdom shared by John Bogle, founder of Vanguard, in his latest book, with regards to this topic.
+We love the wisdom shared by John Bogle, the late founder of Vanguard, in his latest book, with regards to this topic.
 For younger investors, he recommends investing 80% in stocks and 20% in bonds.
 He drops this down to 70% stocks for older investors (45yrs +).
 For those already retired, a split of 60% stocks to 40% bonds or 50% / 50% is more sufficient.

 Take a look below at some example portfolios using the 80% / 20% allocation.